mikeq1225/CascadeTechAssesment/README.md

 ## Submission
 Choose one of the following
-- provide a public repository where we can view/download your solution
+- Come back to this repository and submit a pull request of your solution.